Alek Thomas Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Dodgers pitching staff ranks 23rd in MLB.
+- The Dodgers pitching staff ranks 25th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Dodgers have a 2.14 team ERA that ranks second across all league pitching staffs.
+- The Dodgers' 3.76 team ERA ranks eighth across all league pitching staffs.

-- Dodgers pitchers combine to give up two home runs (0.3 per game), the first-fewest in the league.
+- The Dodgers surrender the fifth-fewest home runs in baseball (six total, 0.7 per game).

-- The Dodgers are sending Syndergaard (0-0) to the mound for his second start of the season.
+- The Dodgers are sending Grove (0-0) to make his second start of the season.

-- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Tuesday against the Colorado Rockies, when he threw four innings, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.